-Oklahoma Chapter 13 Bankruptcy lawyer can help you with your debt problems.
+Our Oklahoma Chapter 13 Bankruptcy lawyer can help you with your debt problems.
 Chapter 13 allows individuals who have steady incomes to reorganize and get rid of certain debts.
-The debt you owe is paid off under the protection and supervision of the court.
+The debt you owe is paid off under the protection and administration of the court.
 Generally, people who file a chapter 13 do so because their income is to high to qualify for a chapter 7.
 Another reason may be that they are behind on their mortgage and facing a foreclosure.
 Regardless of your reason chapter 13 can be a great option for certain people with debt.

-Under Chapter 13, you file a bankruptcy petition and a proposed payment plan with the U.S. Bankruptcy Court.
+Under Chapter 13, you file a bankruptcy and a proposed payment plan with the U.S. Bankruptcy Court.
 Payment plans provide for re-payment of debts to certain creditors over 3 to 5 years.
 The amount of the payment is determined after your Oklahoma chapter 13 bankruptcy lawyer evaluates your monthly disposable income.
 The disposable income is the amount of money remaining after you pay all of your monthly expenses.
 Those expenses include your current rent or mortgage, car payments fuel and all other normal living expenses.
 A potion of whats left over is paid to your creditors.
 This is paid until the bankruptcy plan is complete.

-An important feature of Chapter 13 is that if you’re facing a foreclosure, or the repossession of other secured assets, filing the case will stop the foreclosure.
+The best feature of Chapter 13 is that if you’re facing a foreclosure, or the repossession of other secured assets, filing the case will stop the foreclosure.
 The court will require you to make your normal payment and catch up the late payments over the course of the chapter 13.
-The late payments are required to be paid in full but the re-payments is done over a 5 year period.
+The late payments are required to be paid in full within the five year length of the plan.
 Your Oklahoma chapter 13 bankruptcy lawyer will work with your mortgage holder to determine the amount of your past due payments.

 Free Chapter 13 Bankruptcy Consultation: